ekhi-arzac/RidesFX/README.md

 * #### Event flows and sequence diagram:
 On the other hand, we have implemented new event flows, for the: Check availability of rides, create alert, and remove alert in the use case diagram.

+* ### Sprint 3

+* For the third sprint we are going to fix fill the deficiencies that the project had in the last sprint:
+  - Add the hours that we work in each issue in the second sprint
+  - Do the planification of the third sprint
+  - Fix the sequence diagram
+  - Implement a correct keyboard navigation through the text fields
+  - Update the documentation to do the understanding opf the structure easier

+* Therefore we will implement new functions for the program
+#### Logout feature:
+The users should have the option to Logout from the program whenever they want

 _Authors: Amets Martiarena, Ekhi Arzac, Jon Reboiro._